JonathanALevine/microMonteCarlo/README.md

 ### Installation
 This project is built and validated in *MATLAB R2022a* running on *Ubuntu 22.04.03* and *MacOS 14 Sonoma*.
-However it should work in any MATLAB version.
+However it should work in any MATLAB version and in Windows.

-In Ubuntu or MacOS open a terminal and clone the repo, then open the project in MATLAB:
+In Ubuntu or MacOS open a terminal and clone the repo, then open the project in MATLAB.
+To clone the project enter this in a terminal:
 ```bash
 git clone https://github.com/JonathanALevine/microMonteCarlo
 ```